websockets/ws/README.md

 });
 ```

-Setting `mask`, as done for the send options above, will cause the message to be masked according to the websocket protocol.
-The same option applies for text messages.
+Setting `mask`, as done for the send options above, will cause the data to be masked according to the websocket protocol.
+The same option applies for text data.

 ### echo.websocket.org demo ###